anasouardini/snipshare/README.md

 I still think that Prisma is the best thing that has happened to Sql.
 But in this project...
 I think it's overkill, especially with the 100ms overhead for each query.

 - google OAuth2.0 manually
-turns out passportjs is nothing but an overhead in the authentication implementation.
+Turns out passportjs is nothing but an overhead in the authentication implementation.

+- notification system with SSE
+Real time notification is really fun and interactive.
+I probably would do more of these.

 - ZOD
 I still need more time using this tool, but it's a good way to get the job done with minimal keystrokes.